Genetically altered animals

 A worrying trend

-- to study how the bodies of humans and animals develop and function, and in particular the role of specific genes
+- To study how the bodies of humans and animals develop and function, and in particular the role of specific genes

-- to study human and animal diseases, such as cancer or muscular dystrophy
+- To study human and animal diseases, such as cancer or muscular dystrophy

-- in the safety testing of some chemicals and medicines.
+- In the safety testing of some chemicals and medicines.

 Some farm animals, such as chickens, goats, cows and pigs, have also been genetically altered:

-- to improve the nutritional value of their meat
+- To improve the nutritional value of their meat

-We're concerned for three main reasons:
+We're concerned about GA animals for three main reasons:

-What we are doing
+What we're doing